Get all the latest data for Ibiza

 What are the biggest risks for property prices in Ibiza in 2026?

-As of early 2026, the top three biggest risks for property prices in Ibiza are regulatory changes around tourist rentals, a European economic slowdown, and infrastructure strain (water, roads) that could dampen livability perceptions.
+As of 2026, the three biggest risks for property prices in Ibiza are tighter tourist rental enforcement, buyer fatigue at very high prices and a weaker European economy.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Ibiza.